 This briefing examines the impact of the EU Tobacco Products Directive on e-cigarette regulation in the UK.Read More

 This briefing is designed for police custody officers.
 Its purpose is to share good practice around managing nicotine withdrawal of detainees whilst they are in police custody.Read More

 Electronic cigarettes are marketed as a cheaper, safer alternative to conventional cigarettes.
-As they do not produce smoke, research suggests that electronic cigarettes are relatively harmless in comparison with smoking.Read More
+As they do not produce smoke, research suggests that electronic cigarettes are relatively harmless in comparison with smoking.
+This briefing reviews the safety of e-cigarettes and how effective the are as an aid to stopping smoking.Read More